 If watching the Thaipusam festival at the Batu Caves in Malaysia, you'll need to arrive very early in the morning.
 Beat the heat of the day and start at sunrise for an authentic experience.
 Trains to the Batu Caves will be filled to capacity during the day.

-Unless you're participating in Thaipusam for more than just exciting social media material, stay out of the way!
+Unless your interest in Thaipusam goes beyond the need for exciting social-media material, stay out of the way!
 Don't interfere with worshipers to get better photos.
-If you had a heavy kavadi piercing your body in dozens of places, the last thing you need is to get bumped by a pushy tourist wielding a selfie stick.
-Plus, some of the volunteers are carrying their kavadis in hope that sick loved ones will be healed by Lord Murugan's grace.
+People carrying a heavy kavadi piercing their body in dozens of places definitely don't need to get bumped by a pushy tourist.
+Some of the volunteers are carrying their kavadis in hope that sick loved ones will be healed of chronic diseases.

 Although Thaipusam can feel a bit like a body-mutilation circus that spilled into the street, show respect for the religious significance of the festival.
 It's not a place to goof off or be disrespectful.
-Don't point at pierced people, aghast in horror.
+Dress appropriately, and most of all, don't point horrified at pierced volunteers.
 The volunteers are honored and respected at the event for their commitment, not treated as sideshow freaks.

-Keep an eye on belongings when pushing through the massive throngs gathered in the streets.
+Keep an eye on your personal belongings when pushing through the massive throngs gathered in the streets.

 Rituals During Thaipusam